 The requirements set forth in these TMDLs apply to all point sources within the watersheds of these water bodies, which was assumed to include construction stormwater discharges.
 Therefore, dischargers covered under this General Permit are considered Responsible Dischargers for the Temperature TMDLs.

-The Temperature TMDLs for the Klamath River, Shasta River, and the Middle Fork of the Eel River were not translated for this general permit.
-These TMDLs had no known point sources that increase stream temperature and therefore did not assign any waste load allocations (WLAs).
+The Temperature TMDLs for the Klamath River, Shasta River, and the Middle Fork of the Eel River were not translated for this General Permit.
+These TMDLs had no known point sources that increase stream temperature and therefore did not assign any waste load allocations.

-WLA Translation
+Waste Load Allocation Translation

-The Temperature TMDLs assign the WLAs in two different ways:
+The Temperature TMDLs define the waste load allocations in two different ways:

-The TMDL for the Lower Main Eel River assigns a WLA of “zero (0) net increase in receiving water temperature” to construction sites subject to this General Permit.
+The TMDL for the Lower Main Eel River assigns a waste load allocation of “zero (0) net increase in receiving water temperature” to construction sites subject to this General Permit.

-The TMDLs for the Mattole River, Navarro River, Scott River and the Middle Main, North Fork, and Upper Main extents of the Eel River set the WLA at zero (0), as no point sources are considered to contribute to the total loading of the respective water bodies.
+The TMDLs for the Mattole River, Navarro River, Scott River and the Middle Main, North Fork, and Upper Main extents of the Eel River set the waste load allocation at zero (0), as no point sources are considered to contribute to the total loading of the respective water bodies.

-The two WLA definitions will be translated similarly and require that the Responsible Dischargers do not produce discharges that result in elevated stream temperatures.
+The two waste load allocation definitions will be translated similarly and require that the Responsible Dischargers do not produce discharges that result in elevated stream temperatures.

 The implementation requirements for the Temperature TMDLs in this General Permit are based on the Temperature Implementation Policy adopted by the North Coast Regional Water Quality Control Board on March 13, 2014.
 The North Coast Temperature Implementation Policy requires the use of existing permitting and enforcement tools such as NPDES permits to pursue compliance with the water quality objectives for temperature.
 Additionally, the Temperature Implementation Policy relies on the Sediment TMDL Implementation Policy as a means of addressing elevated water temperatures associated with excess sediment discharges.
-The effective implementation of erosion and sediment controls, as well as meeting post-construction standards, required by this General Permit are expected to achieve the WLA.
+The effective implementation of erosion and sediment controls, as well as meeting post-construction standards, required by this General Permit are expected to achieve the waste load allocation.
 Therefore, complying with the requirements of this General Permit is consistent with the assumptions and requirements of the Temperature and Sediment TMDL Implementation Policies.

 Compliance Actions and Schedule

-Compliance with this General Permit’s requirements is consistent with the assumptions and requirements of the Temperature Implementation Policy and is sufficient to achieve the assigned WLA.
-Responsible Dischargers that implement BMPs specific to preventing or controlling stormwater exposure with sediment and comply with post-construction standards are expected to meet the assigned WLA.
-If a BMP is observed failing, the Responsible Discharger shall evaluate the BMPs being used and implement a strategy in the site’s SWPPP to prevent potential exceedances of the WLA in the future.
-The Regional Water Quality Control Boards may assign additional monitoring, reporting, and BMP requirements upon obtaining site-specific information about exceedances of the WLA.
+Compliance with this General Permit’s requirements is consistent with the assumptions and requirements of the Temperature Implementation Policy and is sufficient to achieve the assigned waste load allocation.
+Responsible Dischargers that implement BMPs specific to preventing or controlling stormwater exposure with sediment and comply with post-construction standards are expected to meet the assigned waste load allocation.
+If a BMP is observed failing, the Responsible Discharger shall evaluate the BMPs being used and implement a strategy in the site’s SWPPP to prevent potential exceedances of the waste load allocation in the future.
+The Regional Water Quality Control Boards may assign additional monitoring, reporting, and BMP requirements upon obtaining site-specific information about exceedances of the waste load allocation.

 The North Coast Temperature Implementation Policy does not include an implementation deadline for Temperature TMDLs.
 Therefore, Responsible Dischargers are required to comply with the Temperature TMDLs upon the effective date of this General Permit, as listed in Table H-2 of Attachment H.